MmarkiXD/FNF-Charted-Mod/README.md

 Here's How Much repo size

 <p align="center">
 so yeah i charted this mod!, this is my version.
-I'm working on termux on JS Mobile
+I'm working on JS Mobile